Mexico Topic 02

 IN CLOSING

 Great job!
 You’ve just completed the second topic in our quest to explore Mexico’s history.
-Up next, in Breaking the Maya Code, you’ll uncover the secrets of the ancient Maya writing system and even try your hand at deciphering the glyph blocks.
+I hope you have found this brief overview of writing in Mesoamerica interesting.
+Up next, in Breaking the Maya Code, you’ll uncover the secrets of the ancient Maya writing system in detail and even try your hand at deciphering a Maya glyph block.

 As always, be sure to contact me or visit me during office hours should you have any questions about the content we have covered or the assignments that you need to complete.